-- An extract issued by the Registry Service (or other documents issued by the predecessors of the Registry Service).
-The extract should confirm the right of use, lease or ownership (as the case may be) of the leased property. - 2.
-A technical passport which contains information about the technical parameters of the immovable property. - 3.
-The so-called "Form No.1," confirming that the property is not encumbered.
+An extract issued by the Registry Service (or other documents issued by the predecessors of the Registry Service).
+The extract should confirm the right of use, lease or ownership (as the case may be) of the leased property.
+Recent changes to the legislation allow notaries to check the existence of such document in a real time regime but such practice has not yet been implemented.

+A technical passport which contains information about the technical parameters of the immovable property.

+A document confirming that the property is not encumbered.
 This document can be obtained from the Registry Service or requested to be checked at the notary office before the notarization of the relevant agreement.

-4. The foregoing documents would also routinely be requested for inspection by a notary engaged to notarize a lease agreement.
+The foregoing documents would also routinely be requested for inspection by a notary engaged to notarize a lease agreement.